-After hosting 42 Community Dining events since April of 2015 and accumulating an e-mail list of 1,118 people, almost all of whom I’ve met, I’ve decided to take a step back and reflect on how I can continue to build authentic community.
+After hosting 42 Community Dining events since April of 2015 and accumulating an e-mail list of over 1,100 people, almost all of whom I’ve met, I’ve decided to take a step back and reflect on how I can continue to build authentic community.
 Many of these events have had multiple components including unique and interesting guests, speakers, themes, topics, and venues as well as private chefs and have highlighted the farms from which the menu items were sourced.
 Not knowing precisely what criteria guests have used to decide to attend past events, I have simply tried to create the best and most memorable experiences for every guest that they could not obtain anywhere else.

 Yet these kinds of highly curated experiences carry significant costs, which have prevented many people from attending.
 I’ve also received feedback on what works best for people’s schedules that have often conflicted with the date and time of past events.
 For this reason, I will now focus on simpler and more affordable events taking place at people’s homes without compromising on the integrity of the food sourcing and the quality of the guest experience.